cerebro-data/external-docs/Security.md

 specified above.

 Both of these environment variables must be properly configured to enable Kerberos for your DeploymentManager REST API Server.
-In case the Keytab file specified is not present at the location, or only one of the configurations is present, an appropriate error message will be returned.<br />
+In case the keytab file specified is not present at the location, or only one of the configurations is present, an appropriate error message will be returned.<br />
-In order to run the DeploymentManager with Kerberos authentication disabled, make sure both these variables are not set before starting the DeploymentManager.
+In order to run the DeploymentManager with Kerberos authentication disabled, make sure neither of these variables are set before starting the DeploymentManager.

-In addition, make sure you have the correct config file **/etc/krb5.conf** with the correct `default_realm` and `realm` information.
+In addition, make sure **/etc/krb5.conf** has the correct `default_realm` and `realm` information.

 #### Verifying Kerberos state at startup
 When you start the DeploymentManager with Kerberos enabled, you should see the following line in the